Intel Trace Analyzer and Collector¶

 Clicking "Show advanced ..." in the pane on the right expands the description of MPI bottlenecks in the application (e.g., late sender, early receiver), and also provides an illustration and explanation of how that particular bottleneck tends to occur:

 Trace Analyzer also supports a command line interface, which can produce machine-readable text files from a

 .stf collection file for further analysis.
 For example, one can compute statistics regarding messages, collectives, and functions via

-traceanalyzer --cli --messageprofile -o messages.txt ./foo.stf # messages traceanalyzer --cli --collopprofile -o messages ./foo.stf # collective operations traceanalyzer --cli --functionprofile -o messages ./foo.stf # functions
+traceanalyzer --cli --messageprofile -o message.txt ./foo.stf # point-to-point messages traceanalyzer --cli --collopprofile -o collop.txt ./foo.stf # collective operations traceanalyzer --cli --functionprofile -o function.txt ./foo.stf # functions

 More information about using the Trace Analyzer CLI can be found here.

 Currently ITAC has a few issues when running on Cori:

 While the tracing itself typically slows down application execution only mildly, the conclusion of the tracing collection - writing the data to the

 .stffile(s) can be extremely slow, and can take much longer than the application itself.
 It can also produce extremely large

 .stffiles if the application runs with a large number of MPI ranks and/or runs for a relatively long time (several minutes or more).
 If possible, consider tracing a small, representative problem, in order to keep the